OfficeDev/office-js-docs-pr/docs/outlook/get-set-or-add-recipients.md

     }
 });

-// Get the email addresses of all the recipients of the item being composed. function getAllRecipients() {
+// Gets the email addresses of all the recipients of the item being composed. function getAllRecipients() {
     let toRecipients, ccRecipients, bccRecipients;